mendelgordon/Search-it/README.md

 Original Desktop Wireframe: [https://wireframe.cc/MnwPlP](https://wireframe.cc/MnwPlP) (didn't end up using this)

-In the future I would like to add videos to the searchposts page.
+In the future I would like to add videos to the searchposts page, and use lower resolution images for the posts on the searchposts and searchsubreddits pages.

 ## Setup